Tarbiz

 Tarbiẕ (תרביץ) is a quarterly academic journal of contemporary Jewish studies, humanities and religion (including Judaism, Biblical criticism, Talmud, Kabbalah, Jewish customs, and Jewish history).
 It is published in Hebrew by the Institute of Jewish Studies (now "Mandel Institute for Jewish Studies", Hebrew University of Jerusalem).
 The journal was established in 1930.
 Etymologically, the word "Tarbiz" means "place of dissemination of learning," particularly that related to an "academy," or "seat of learning."
-The editors-in-chief are Roni Goldstein, Moshe Halbertal, Shlomo Neah, and Sarit Shalu-Aini.
+The editors-in-chief are Jonathan Garb and Michael Segal.

 History

 The first editor of the journal was Yaakov Nahum Epstein who served until 1952, after whom Hayyim Schirmann took-over until 1969.
 He was followed by Ephraim Elimelech Urbach (1970–1981), while assisted by E.J.
 Goleh.
 The following years saw a range of other chief editors.

 The current publisher is the Magnes Publishing House at the Hebrew University.

 Abstracting and indexing

 The journal is abstracted and indexed in EBSCO databases, the International Bibliography of Periodical Literature, Linguistic Bibliography, Old Testament Abstracts, and the Modern Language Association Database.